Subset second-order stochastic dominance for enhanced indexation with diversification enforced by sector constraints: Computational results

 One feature of Table~\ref{table3} is that for subset SSD, over the twenty values of $\Delta$ considered, the average portfolio cardinality $\mu(C)$ and average asset weight $\mu(W)$ never change.

-In our S\&P~500 data our sectors are distinct, so we always just considering a single asset subset ($k$, say) in Equations~(\ref{ajeb1})-(\ref{ajeb7}).
-As commented above, and proved in~\ref{append1}, this means that we find a SSD portfolio for subset $k$ and scale the weights in that SSD portfolio by $W^k_{opt}$.
+In our S\&P~500 data our sectors are distinct, so we always considering just a single asset subset ($k$, say) in Equations~(\ref{ajeb1})-(\ref{ajeb7}).
+As commented above in Section~\ref{sec:gamma}, and proved in~\ref{append1}, this means that at a rebalance we find a SSD portfolio for subset $k$ and scale the weights in that SSD portfolio by $W^k_{opt}$, the weighting for that asset subset as decided by solving our subset SSD problem Equations~(\ref{exjebt4sz})-(\ref{zreal}).

-For this reason, considering just subset $k$, at a specific rebalance, whatever the value of $\Delta$, we will always be finding a SSD portfolio for subset $k$.
-So over many rebalances the sequence of SSD portfolios will be exactly the same for each and every $\Delta$.
+Hence, ignoring degeneracy, over the set of rebalances for asset subset $k$ we will always be finding the same sequence of SSD portfolios for that asset subset whatever the value of $\Delta$.
 Consequently, over all asset subsets, $\mu(C)$, the average portfolio cardinality, will be the same for every $\Delta$ (and so $\mu(W)=100/\mu(C)$ will also always be the same).